hzqst/MetaHookSv/README.md

 ![](https://github.com/hzqst/MetaHookSv/raw/main/img/1.png)

-There is a example demo shows you how to translate dynamic HUD TextMessage into other language with regex in "svencoop\captionmod\dictionary_english.txt" called "#SVENCOOP_PLAYERINFO"
+There is a example demo shows you how to translate constant HUD TextMessage into other language in "svencoop\maps\restrictionXX_dictionary.csv", delete if you don't need them.

-There is a example demo shows you how to translate constant HUD TextMessage into other language in "svencoop\maps\restrictionXX_dictionary.csv"
+There is a example demo shows you how to translate dynamic HUD TextMessage into other language with regex in "svencoop\captionmod\dictionary_schinese.txt" called "#SVENCOOP_PLAYERINFO", however it won't take effect in game since Sven-Coop only uses "dictionary_english.txt" as localization file.

+Modify and overwrite "dictionary_english.txt" is the best option if you are expected to use non-English language in game.

 #### Console Vars